ycpcs/cs482-spring2021-RT/syllabus.md

 **Instructors:**

-- [David Babcock](http://faculty.ycp.edu/~dbabcock), <dbabcock@ycp.edu>, Office hours (KEC 101) TBD, or by arrangement
+- [David Babcock](http://faculty.ycp.edu/~dbabcock), <dbabcock@ycp.edu>, Office hours by appointment

-- [Don Hake](http://faculty.ycp.edu/~djhake2/), <djhake2@ycp.edu>, Teaching 100% remotely, Office hours by arrangement via Zoom
+- [Don Hake](http://faculty.ycp.edu/~djhake2/), <djhake2@ycp.edu>, Teaching 100% remotely, Office hours by appointment via Zoom

 **Meeting times:**

-* CS 482 Project Status Reports and MS Presentations/Demos: Wednesdays, 12:00p to 12:50p in KEC118, Project Workspace, and/or via Zoom
+* CS 482 Project Status Reports and MS Presentations/Demos: Wednesdays, 12:00p to 12:50p in KEC118, Project Workspace, and/or via Zoom.
+There is a chance that Milestone presentations *might* need to be shifted to evening hours, i.e., 5:00p to 7:00p.

-* Engineering Capstone II Status Reportd and MS Presentations/Demos: Fridays, 12:00p to 1:15p in KEC 128, Project Workspace, and/or via Zoom
+* Engineering Capstone II Status Reports and MS Presentations/Demos: Fridays, 12:00p to 1:15p in KEC 128, Project Workspace, and/or via Zoom

 * Integrated CS and Engineering Team Meetings: Mondays, 12:00p to 12:50p / 1:15p in KEC 118, KEC 128, Project Workspace, and/or via Zoom